 - Collectibles: Collectibles, such as coins or art, are taxed with a maximum capital gains tax rate of 28% unless you have held them for less than a year.
 If you have held the investments for less than a year, then you will pay your ordinary income tax rate (your marginal income tax rate).
 Understand that physical gold is taxed as a collectible.

 - Lower income tax bracket.
-If you’re in the 10% or 12% tax rate bracket (which is the standard rate), then your capital gains rate is zero.
-If your taxable income, after deductions, is lower than $39,475 if you’re single or $78,750 if you’re filing jointly, then you’re in this tax bracket.
+Your capital gains rate is zero if you’re in the 10% or 12% tax rate bracket (the standard rate).
+If your taxable income, after deductions, is lower than $39,475 if you’re single or $78,750 if you’re filing jointly, you’re in this tax bracket.

 Capital Gains FAQs